GemstoneGG/Velocity-CTD/README.md

   specifically.)
 * Features that deliver an "all-in-one" experience with various features that we believe every network wants and needs.

+## Additional Features

+* Configurable `/alert` command sends messages across your entire network.
+* Configurable `/find` command that locates yourself and other users.
+* Configurable `/ping` command that displays your and other users' ping.
+* The `/send` supports sending users from `{SERVER_FROM}` to `{SERVER_TO}`.
+* Configurable `/showall` command that displays all users connected to a specific instance rather than flooding your chat with users connected everywhere.
+* Fallback servers allow users to be sent to the server with the least number of players, which will cycle for even distribution.
+* "Virtual server" manager with various modes allowing first-joining users to be sent to the server with the least number of players.
+* Preliminary MiniMessage support to permit full configurability of all Velocity messages.

 ## Building

 Velocity is built with [Gradle](https://gradle.org).
 We recommend using the